baskren/Forms9Patch/DevDocs/DeveloperNotes.md

 #### UWP: Unable to load `System.Runtime.
 The located assembly's manifest definition does not match the assembly reference.`

 Change the Windows target version to 14393.

+#### UWP: Getting exceptions at Xamarin.Forms.Init

+When using `Compile with .Net Native tool chain` build setting, `System.IO.FileNotFoundException` execeptions for the following files (maybe more) can occur at Xamarin.Forms.Init when the Common Language Runtime Exceptions are all enabled:

+ - clrcompression
+ - libgl
+ - libglex
+ - SkiaSharp.Views

+You need to use `Compile with .Net Native tool chain` for your app to be accepted by Windows Store.
+What appears to work is to return the Common Language Runtime Exceptions to its defaults.
+As of this writing (2/19/2018), the defaults are:

+ - System.Reflection.MissingMetaDataException
+ - System.Reflection.MissingRuntimeArtifactException
+ - System.Windows.Markup.XamlParseException

+ #### UWP: Crashes when when trying to open an image using `Xamarin.Forms.ImageSource.FromResource` but *not* when using `Forms9Patch.ImageSource.FromMultiResource`

+ Boy, did I loose a lot of time on this one.
+Turns out the solution to [UWP: Getting exceptions at Xamarin.Forms.Init](UWP: Getting exceptions at Xamarin.Forms.Init) was the fix.
+I have no idea why.